LivePersonInc/developer-center/README.md

 * `keywords`: this replaces the keywords found in the `<meta>` tag of the page.
 Leave it unpopulated.

 * `level1`: this key can have either "Documents" or "Solutions".
-This designates which part of the site the document is under.
+This designates which part of the site the document is under. **DEPRECATED, use `documentname` instead.
+All other rules above apply.**

 * `level2`: this is the category to which the document's API belongs (for example, the "Create Users" method belongs to the Users API which is under Admin.
-Therefore, it's level2 is "Admin".
+Therefore, it's level2 is "Admin". **DEPRECATED, use `categoryname` instead.
+All other rules above apply.**

-* `level3`: this is the API to which the document belongs.
+* `level3`: this is the API to which the document belongs. **DEPRECATED, use `documentname` instead.
+All other rules above apply.**

-* `level4`: this is a sub-folder to which the document belongs, if there is one.
+* `level4`: this is a sub-folder to which the document belongs, if there is one. **DEPRECATED, use `subfoldername` instead.
+All other rules above apply.**

 * `root-link`: this key accepts a Boolean value.
 If set to `true`, the document will be the "top" document for the API and all links to the API from the navigation will lead to it.